Autumn Yun-Ting Tsai

 1.

-“How should it be fair that in order to learn the unspeakable, I have to sacrifice my own voice?”
+“How is it fair that, to learn the unspeakable, I must sacrifice my own voice?”

 “In order to know the unknown, you must pay your debt.”

-“What does it matter, if I am concealed of my words?
-Nothing is right and nothing is wrong.
-If knowing does not change anything, why know at all?”
+“How must I be deprived of my words?
+None is right and nor is it wrong.
+If knowing changes nothing, why seek knowledge at all?”

-“Like a river does it creeps, like a river does it flows.
-Years would pass and people change, but the true beauty of a prophecy never dies.”
+"Like a river does it creep, like a river does it flow.
+Years would pass and people change, but the true beauty of a prophecy never fades."

 2.

-Down away from the faraway mountains, where the myths have faltered and the ancient islands are long forgotten, Cassandra lives in the house of that ancient sun-god, banished and unhappy is she, that she continues to live among the long abandoned.
-Each morning does she wake, in the house where his followers had all his love but she, as the prime servant of the temple she runs the house.
+Down away from the faraway mountains, where myths have faltered and ancient islands are long forgotten, Cassandra lives in the house of that ancient sun-god.
+Banished and unhappy, she lingers among the long abandoned.
+Each morning she awakes in the house where His followers received all his love, save for her.
+As the prime servant of the temple, she tends to the house.

-As the song of the nightingale falters she arose with the sun.
-With the pouring sunlight she cleansed the room, little by little she refilled the well.
+When the song of the nightingale falters, she rises with the sun.
+In the pouring sunlight, she cleanses the room, little by little refilling the well.

-Looking up from her early work, she read the sun and continued the routine.
-First the dust among the alters, then a meal for the worshippers.
-When the glamourous carriage has arisen from the mountains, she sat and waited for the words.
-Songs that sung and life that flows, all the beauty would she know.
-With mellow sunlight do they pour, little by little they entered her heart.
+Looking up from her early work, she reads the sun and continues her routine: first, the dust among the altars, then a meal for the worshippers.
+When the glamorous carriage rises from the mountains, she sits and waits for the words.
+Songs are sung, and life flows: O, the beauty she has never known.
+With mellow sunlight, they pour in, little by little entering her heart.

-Anger, despair, power, and wars, all the chaos did she hear.
-Death takes life and life runs death.
-Father devours the heir, and children murder their spouse.
-Those who see them do not know, those who know them do not speak, and those who speak them do not see.
+Anger, despair, power, and wars— all the chaos has she heard.
+Death takes life, and life outruns death.
+Fathers devour their heirs, and children murder their spouses.
+Those who see do not know, those who know do not speak, and those who speak do not see.

 3.

-Sitting beside the empty amphora, she remembered Hestia, how the sand of life had left her, and how she was forgotten by the gods.
-She would never understand why the fair haired goddess would give up her immortal life for the love of the hearth.
+Sitting beside the empty amphora, she remembers Hestia: how the sand of life had left her, and how she was forgotten by the gods.
+She has never understood why the fair-haired goddess gave up her immortal life for the love of the hearth.

-Lifting up her white-dyed skirt, she cleansed the empty amphora at a nearby river.
-Clear water flowed on shallow grass, a swallow glided down and sent her a gift-- a little leaf of forget-me-not.
-She held the petals in her hand, lifted up her fair long arms, and placed it beside her pearl-like ear.
+Lifting her white-dyed skirt, Cassandra cleanses the empty amphora at a nearby river.
+Clear water flows over shallow grass; a swallow glides down and leaves her a gift: a small leaf of forget-me-not.
+She holds the petals in her hand, lifts her fair, long arms, and places it beside her pearl-like ear.

-Hereby them all, Cassandra listens.
-With all the screams and all the sorrow, the silent grass had heard them all.
-With gentle care it swayed with the breeze, embraced their life, and cleansed her soul.
-How should it care?
-Silent and still as it always is, bringing comfort to all souls.
+Amid it all, Cassandra listens, hearing cries and sorrow.
+The silent meadow embraces them all.
+With gentle care, it sways with the breeze, cradling lives and cleansing her soul.
+How does it care?
+Silent and still as it always is, bringing comfort to all who linger.

 Cassandra, Cassandra, you are still young.